micro-manager/futureMMCore/README.md

 The goal of this document is to provide a roadmap the development for successor to the Micro-Manager core.
 We hope for this to be a community driven effort, and feedback/discussions/contributions are welcome, from people of all backgrounds/experience levels.

-In many cases a familiarity with the current design of Micro-Manager is helpful (TODO: add link to first paper)
+In many cases a familiarity with the current design of Micro-Manager is helpful (**TODO**: add link to first paper)

 ## How to navigate this repository

-**TODO** instructions for how community contributes Different folders contain different subtopics
+**TODO** instructions for how community contributes
+- Different folders contain different subtopics
-Issues contain discussions
+- Issues contain discussions

 ## Design principles